harperjiang/enc-selector/src/main/scala/edu/uchicago/cs/encsel/ptnmining/README.md

 1. Use the pattern to split token streams into columns
 2. For each column, find a proper encoding scheme for it and encode it.
 A heuristic based method can also be used to speed up this process.
+### Compute the size of a Pattern
+The size of a pattern refers to the storage size (bytes) it occupies on disk.
+The computation follows these rules:
+1. The size of a token is its length
+2. The size of a sequence is the sum of its elements
+3. The size of a union is the sum of its elements.
+4. The size of special tokens is one

+### Compute the size of a dataset encoded with a pattern
+If a leaf token corresponds to ...
+1. `PToken` or `PSymbol`, size is 0 as the information is included in the pattern
+2. `PAny`, size is the token size

+For each `PUnion`, a selector is needed depending on the content size (log_2)

+### Token Size Calculation

 ## Pattern Validation